 What is the challenge?

 Humanities research, redefined and based firmly on the real world, is needed.
-It must cover nature and ecological contexts, social distinctions and ethics, creative relationships and political identity processes.
+It must cover ideas related to human and ecological contexts, social distinctions and ethics, creative relationships and political identity processes.
 Integrated and multifaceted approaches are required that can respond to changes as rapidly as the world that is studied.

-The challenge comprises four overall problems: 1) distancing, depoliticisation and a sense of powerlessness in face of the big environmental issues; 2) seeing environmental matters as problems to be dealt with mainly by experts; 3) scaremongering — negative or even apocalyptic statements about environmental issues; and 4) categorising skills relating to the environment as separate and treating environmental issues in isolation from key intersectional ones like globalisation, justice, ethnicity, local culture, gender, physicality and a world that belongs to us all.
+The challenge comprises four overall problems: 1) Distancing, depoliticisation and a sense of powerlessness in face of the big environmental issues.
+2) Seeing environmental matters as problems to be dealt with mainly by experts.
+3) A Predominantly negative and even apocalyptic framing of environmental discourse.
+4) Categorising knowledge relating to the environment as separate and treating environmental issues in isolation from key intersectional ones like globalisation, justice, ethnicity, local culture, gender, emboditment and a world that belongs to us all.

 How can the programme contribute to a solution?